A Message from Rockingham Triathlon Club

 Race Pack collection

 Race pack collection will be from 6am – 7am.
-Race pack collection site will be located on the South West shelter marked on the Event Area map.
-Race pack will include a timing chip, swim cap and some goodies.
+Race pack collection site will be located on the south west shelter marked on the event area map.
+Race pack will include a timing chip, swim cap, race bib and bike sticker number.
+Please note:

 Volunteer Information